LBH3/lbh3.org/CONTRIBUTING.md

 ### 2. Click the **Upload files** button and you’ll be able to select the file:

+Make sure the file’s name is the date, e.g. `03-05.pdf` for the March 5th Snooze.

 ![Screenshot of the folder upload screen on GitHub](CONTRIBUTING/snooze/2.png)

 ### 3. After uploading the file, scroll down and click **Commit changes**: